loeeeee/INFOSCI301-Code/README.md

 for their insights that helped improve the work, and the conference organizers Profs.
 Luyao Zhang for making the symposium happen.

-Special thanks to Prof. Ming-Chun Huang, Prof. Luyao Zhang.
+Again, special thanks to Prof. Ming-Chun Huang, Prof. Luyao Zhang.

+## Disclaimer

+Course project for INFOSCI 301 – Data Visualization and Information Aesthetics, instructed by Prof. Luyao Zhang at Duke Kunshan University, Spring 2025.